yclas/guides/docs/Yclas-self-hosted-installation-how-to-update.md

  - 4.x version requires **PHP 7.2** as a minimal version.
  - Make sure that you have a **PHP 7** before updating.
 You can ask your hosting provider for it.
 This is necessary because you need to have a decent updated version of **PHP** installed for your hosting.
+ - If you have Yclas Self-hosted Pro, be sure your susbscription is active so you get latest Pro version.
+[Please buy here](https://yclas.com/self-hosted.html)